Novels

 Femi Ajayi, PhD: Chronicler of Sociological Noir

-Femi Ajayi is a renowned author and social commentator whose work consistently explores the “cost of connected silence” in our modern society.
-Holding a PhD in Criminology and possessing extensive experience in global governance, he creates narratives that navigate the delicate boundary between technology, ethics, and human intimacy.
+Femi Ajayi is a renowned author and literary critic whose work consistently explores the “cost of connected silence” in our modern society.
+He creates narratives that navigate the delicate boundary between technology, ethics, and human intimacy.

 From Global Governance to the Page

 Dr Ajayi’s fiction is rooted in decades of experience in high-stakes environments.
-Having served as a National Project Officer for the United Nations Office on Drugs and Crime (UNODC) and as a Deputy Director of Investigation for the Nigerian Ombudsman Service (PCC), he possesses a rare, insider’s perspective on the systems that shape our lives.
 His literary focus, which he calls “Sociological Noir,” explores the breakdown of human connection and the rise of digital entanglement.

 Notable Works